SynthstromAudible/DelugeFirmware/docs/community_features.md

         - Press `AFFECT ENTIRE` while in Automation Arranger View to go back to Automation Overview
         - Press `CROSS SCREEN` while in Automation Arranger View to activate/de-activate automatic scrolling during playback
-        - Also, moved automation community features to defaults menu found at `SETTINGS > DEFAULTS > AUTOMATION`
+        - Also, moved automation community features to defaults menu found at `SETTINGS > DEFAULTS > UI > AUTOMATION`
             * `Automation (AUTO)`
                 * `Interpolation (INTE)`
                     * When On, Interpolation is on by default in the Automation View.